microsoft/microcode/docs/samples.md

 sure it does not beep while you have it in your hands!

+### improvement ideas

+* add sound emoji when timer expires
+* add a better expired potato animation

 ## Micro Pet

 ![Pet Hamster MicroCode program](./images/sample_pet_hamster.png)

 Keep your micropet happy by petting its head (Logo) and don't shake it, it does not like that.

+### improvement ideas

+* use more rules to manipulate the mood of your pet